Save big (up to $1,875) on small business tools with our free membership, business.com+

 As freelancing and remote work continue to grow in popularity, more businesses are bringing freelancers on board to provide fresh perspectives and expertise on a broad range of projects.
 However, hiring the right freelancers for your business can be a challenge — particularly when hiring remote freelancers or independent contractors.

-We’ll explore the factors business owners and hiring managers should consider and evaluate when adding freelancers to their teams.
+We’ll explore the key factors business owners and hiring managers should weigh when adding freelancers to their teams.

 TipBottom line